 Household income categories are defined based on income information provided by survey respondents.
 Income is reported in categories or in quintiles.
 Income categories provide information on a person's or household's absolute income.
 Income quintiles are calculated by Statistics Canada and provide an estimate of an individual's or family's income (based on household and community size) compared to other respondents in the same province.

 The level of education is assigned based on the education information provided by survey respondents.
 The variable indicates the highest level of education acquired by the respondent.
 This analysis is available only for survey-based indicators.

 Rural residence is a measure of community size and is assigned based on the postal code of a person's residence.
 Communities with a population of less than 10,000 people are defined as rural.
 Some data providers will also incorporate information on density or distance to urban areas to provide additional measures on the remoteness of the area.

-Immigration status of a person of interest is determined based on information provided by survey respondents or from information available in existing admin databases (Citizenship and Immigration database (CIC) or using the recent OHIP registrants as proxy from Ontario Health Insurance Plan Claims Database).
+Immigration status is determined based on information provided by survey respondents or from information available in existing admin databases (Citizenship and Immigration database (CIC) or using the recent OHIP registrants as proxy from Ontario Health Insurance Plan Claims Database.